 Innovation departments also often unearth unexpected data.
 A big part of the job of any innovation department is simply listening to people as they talk about their needs, expectations, and the tools that will help them deliver better ideas.
 In some cases, the innovation will turn out to be less about a new product or bold new direction, and more about refining policies and procedures to be more efficient and thoughtful.

 A final benefit is simply that teams will see their ideas from the rough drawing they made or the email they were inspired to send turn into something tangible that has a real effect on the company.
-Employees want to feel like they’re having an impact, that they’re actually changing their workplace or the world for the better.
+Employees want to feel like they’re having an impact.
+They’re actually changing their workplace or the world for the better.
 Innovation departments help make that happen.

-To learn more about what innovation departments do and how they can push your company to the next level, download our infographic.
-If you’re ready to build an innovation department, contact us.
+Learn more about what innovation departments do and how they can push your company to the next level.
+Or if you’re ready to build an innovation department, contact us.